actonlang/acton/docs/acton-by-example/src/types.md

 Acton is a statically typed language.
 Unlike traditional languages like C or Java, where the type of every variable must be explicitly stated, we can write most Acton programs without types.
 The Acton compiler features a powerful type inferencer which will then infer the type.

-To see the inferred type signatures after an Acton program is compiled you can use the `--sigs` option of the compiler.
-As rhe name suggests, this will print out the type signatures for the functions, actors and their attributes and methods found in the compiled file.
+To see the inferred types of an Acton program, use the `--sigs` option of the compiler.
+As the name suggests, this will print out the type signatures for functions, actors and their attributes and methods in the specified Acton module.

 Source:
 ```python